nicholaswilde/recipes/docs/sauces-and-dressings/new-york-times'-classic-marinara-sauce.md

 ### Step 2

-In a large skillet (do not use a deep pot) over medium heat, heat the oil.
-When it is hot, add garlic.
-As soon as the garlic is sizzling (do not let it burn) add the tomatoes, water, chili pepper flakes or TJ's Bamba Hot Pepper Sauce, oregano, and kosher salt.
+In a large skillet (do not use a deep pot) over medium heat, heat the olive oil.
+When it is hot, add the peeled and slivered garlic.
+As soon as the garlic is sizzling (do not let it burn) add the tomatoes, reserved tomato water, whole chili or red pepper flakes (optional) or TJ's Bamba Hot Pepper Sauce, oregano, and kosher salt.
 Stir.

 ### Step 3